sfproductlabs/tracker/README.md

 * Initial tests show around 1,000 connections per second per server month dollar
 * Written entirely in Golang
 * Drop in replacement for InfluxData's Telegraf
+* Drop in replacement for Traefik
+* Drop in NGINX replacement

 ## Compatible out of the box with
 * Apache Spark